chapel-lang/chapel/modules/Channel.md

 }
 ```

-The module will have a generic `Channel` class to store the channel buffer and
+The module will have a generic `Channel` class (or record) to store the channel
-support operations on them.
+buffer and support operations on them.

-* Here are some functions that the module should have
+* The main functions that the module should have

 	* `init(type eltType, size : int)` : Specify the buffer data type and size
 	for creating a Channel.